Definition

 What is Standard Deviation?

-A Standard Deviation (or ) is a measure of data dispersion in proportion to the mean.
-Data are grouped around the mean when the standard deviation is low, while data are spread out when the standard deviation is high.
-We also refer to standard deviation as volatility.
-Standard deviation is also considered a ‘risk’.
+A Standard Deviation (or ) measures data dispersion in proportion to the mean.
+Data are grouped around the mean when it is low, while data are spread out when the deviation is high.
+We also refer to this type of deviation as volatility.
+This deviation is also considered a ‘risk.’
 More precisely, it measures the average distance between the data values in the set and the mean.

 $ \sigma = \sqrt{\frac{\sum (x_{i}-\mu)^{^{2}} }{N}} $